14 Ways to Reduce Anxiety Naturally

 14 Ways to Reduce Anxiety Naturally:

 Our society is wired up for stress and anxiety.
-In fact, 18% of American adults, 40 million people, suffer with anxiety on a regular basis (1).
+In fact, 18% of American adults, 40 million people, suffer from anxiety regularly (1).
 Women are twice as likely to struggle with this than men.
 Recent evidence has shown that taking good care of your body and brain will reduce anxiety and support feelings of well-being.
 At the bottom of this article, you will discover 14 proven strategies to apply today to reduce anxiety naturally.

 Stress Resilience, Stress Resilience: 12 Strategies to Grow Stronger Through Stress